MohamedLamineAllal/laravel-mix-webpack-config/README.md

 # Laravel mix WebpackConfig extension

 A laravel mix extension that allow us to get the webpack config as a string.
 So we do whatever we want with it.
 Including writing to files.
-Unlike dump() component that only print to console.
+Unlike `.dump()` component that only print to console.

 ## Installation: